lkarper/dog-date-api/README.md

 A GET request sent to this endpoint returns all howls which include a dog with the id equal to the parameter "dog_id".

 #### /user-saved (GET) (authorization required)
-A GET request sent to this endpoint returns the saved howls for the user whose information is contained in the bearer token appended to the 'Authorization' header.
+A GET request sent to this endpoint returns the saved howls for the user whose information is contained in the bearer token appended to the "Authorization" header.

 #### /user-saved (POST) (authorization required)
 This endpoint is used to add a howl to a user's saved howls.
 You must supply the following fields in the request body: